philberhane/mmart-168-fall2017/hw07/README.md

+## THIS WEEK'S READING RESPONSE
+  This week I listened to "The 3 Steps in the Cycle of Technological Abstraction" by the Developer Tea podcast.
+This episode was a bit more on the business side, and aimed at developers or tech entrepreneurs who don't know what to build or what business to start (it was also more on the business side based on how many times he'd mention his sponsors lol jk).
+Step 1, Value, is basically figuring out what humans find valuable.
+Step 2, Optimization, is to make the most of your time and resources.
+Step 3, Abstraction, is figuring out how to provide this value by technological means.
+  We haven't really talked about this in class.
+This isn't necessarily a technology, but it's a pretty new and creative way of thinking before embarking on my own projects.
+The pros of technological abstraction would probably be a page long on it's own, so I'll limit it down to a few: autonomy, innovation, and making life a whole lot easier.
+The cons, to name a few, would be automation taking away human jobs, and, if you're Elon Musk, an iRobot-like world where AI has taken over.
+  The author could have considered more than 3 steps (because nothing online is ever 3 or 5 steps like they say it is), but it makes for a simple podcast episode that's easy to listen to in the morning.
+The fact that the number one step is 'value' is critical.
+In my opinion, value shifts the focus away from building things that are useless and focuses on things that can make a difference in someone's life.

 ## HOMEWORK 6: PRACTICE WITH FUNCTIONS, LOOPS, DOM MANIPULATION, AND CONDITIONALS
 > * Due date: Midnight on Wednesday, 10/18 (1 week)
 > * Part I: Self study (reading / watching videos)